Ivanodib/azure-graph-toolkit/README.md

 There are many great Azure libraries available on GitHub; however, I didn't find one that really suited my needs, so I created this one to simplify and automate daily sysadmin tasks.

 Features:
-* Add user to AAD security group
+* Add user to AAD group
-* Remove user from AAD security group
+* Remove user from AAD group
 * List all user membership groups
 * Reset user password
 * Disable/enable user